vixrant/dj-forum/README.md

 3. `python manage.py migrate`.
 4. Make a Django superuser `python manage.py createsuperuser`.
 This is your admin.
 5. `manage.py runserver`.

+If you wish to access the production database on test server, set `DB_DEBUG` to True.

 ## Heroku Deploy instructions (Production)